 After seeing some super-cool sites, you can travel over to Saint Mary’s Cathedral located on Bridge Street, Limerick.
 This building dates back to 1168, its 5.00 euros to go inside and admission is FREE for children up to 10 years old.
 This Cathedral is a special building with some wonderful features.
 You can take a look at the grounds and outside of the church for FREE!

 Limerick used to be a walled city, and some of these old walls have survived and can be seen in a few locations around the city, these old walls took 200 years to build, and covered around 3 miles in total.
 The walls had many gates and towers for security.

 There are a few people born and from Limerick that became very successful and very well known and world-famous, Richard Harris the actor was originally from Limerick.

 Richard Harris was in a number of movie’s and a regular in Hollywood circles, he played English Bob in the movie “Unforgiven” which also starred, Clint Eastwood.
 Richard Harris also starred in movies the Gladiator, Harry Potter and A Sporting Life.
 There is a statue erected in honour of Richard Harris on Bedford row in the city centre.

 Terry Wogan the well-known broadcaster was from Limerick also, a statue of Terry Wogan is located in Harvey’s Quay.
 The city centre has lots of nice retail shops, cafes and bistros to wander around for a while if that’s what you like to do!!

 Pop in the Limerick City Gallery of Art!!

-Limerick city art gallery is a free attraction to visit in the city centre, the gallery is located in the Pery square area of Limerick.
-The gallery has cool stuff on display, its located in a beautiful part of the treaty city, with cool Georgian buildings to see.
+Limerick city art gallery is a FREE attraction to visit in the city centre, the gallery is located in the Pery square area of Limerick.
+The gallery has cool stuff on display, its located in a beautiful part of the treaty city, with cool Georgian buildings to check out!

 Visit Frank Mc Court’s Old School!